📁 last Posts

 The Psychology of the Visual First Impression

 To understand why this technological tug-of-war matters, we must first confront the brutal economy of the human gaze.
 In our hyper-accelerated digital landscape, attention is the most scarce resource left on the table.
-A logo has a microscopic window—approximately 400 milliseconds—to telegraph trust, signal industry authority, and broadcast a specific personality before a user’s thumb swipes it into oblivion.
+Research in visual cognition suggests that users often form first impressions of a brand within fractions of a second, making logo design a critical component of brand perception and trust-building. , signal industry authority, and broadcast a specific personality before a user’s thumb swipes it into oblivion.
 This is why brand psychology has evolved into a multibillion-dollar discipline.

 Suggested FAQs